-- Business Restructure the non-banking businesses held in the Australia Commercial and Institutional divisions were transferred to the Group Centre division.
-As a result of this transfer, Group Centre division holds all interests in the ANZ Non-Bank Group. - Corporate customer re-segmentation certain business and property finance customers were transferred from the New Zealand division to the Institutional division to better align customer needs with the right support and expertise delivery. - Cost reallocations certain costs were reallocated across the Australia Retail, Australia Commercial, Institutional and Group Centre divisions.
+- Non-banking businesses transfer of non-banking businesses held in the Australia Commercial and Institutional divisions to the Group Centre division which were then disposed as part of the Restructure. - Corporate customer re-segmentation certain business and property finance customers were transferred from the New Zealand division to the Institutional division to better align customer needs with the right support and expertise delivery. - Cost reallocations certain costs were reallocated across the Australia Retail, Australia Commercial, Institutional and Group Centre divisions.